missyalienn/caliper-ai/docs/README.md

 ## Development Notes

 ### Current State
-This is a prototype system using mock embeddings rather than real AI calls currently.
-The architecture demonstrates the core RAG pipeline for a DIY companion.
+This system uses sentence transformers for real semantic embeddings.
+The architecture provides a complete RAG pipeline for a DIY companion.

 ### Future Enhancements
-- Real embedding models (OpenAI, Hugging Face)
-- Persistent ChromaDB storage
-- API integration for live queries
-- Enhanced safety and tool recommendation features
+- Next iteration: rewrite using modern AI stack (LangChain, LlamaIndex, Pinecone)
+- Ingest live data from external APIs for real-time context
+- Note: This rewrite will occur in a separate repository to be linked here.